Dimev/slsg/README.md

   due to the lifetime of syntects's ClassStyle::SpacedPrefixed needing to be static

 # Current TODO:
+- rename to SLSG
 - figure out a way to do spacing between strings nicely
 - have example site also serve as short intro to lssg (and make logo)
 - code highlighting rules for common language set
+- image resizing
 - minification(?)
-- docs
+- finish docs
-- Image resizing
+- atom/rss
-- subsite (nested lssg sites)

 # Cookbook TODO:
 - manual markdown rendering FINISH
-- markdown based blog
+- markdown based blog (loads md)
+- atom
+- search index?
 - bibtex bibliography